Looking-Glass/blenderLKG/README.md

 # blenderLKG
 Blender SKD for the Looking Glass.
-Features live-display of the camera view in the image editor and an automatic render-setup for Cycles.
+Features live-display of the camera view in the image editor, an automatic render-setup for Cycles and the option to view rendered multiview image sequences in the Looking Glass.

 ### Prerequisites